michaelkourlas/voipms-sms-client/README.md

 ## Installation ##

-The application is available on the [Google Play Store](https://play.google.com/store/apps/details?id=net.kourlas.voipms_sms).

 The standard version of the application uses closed-source Firebase libraries to support push notifications and facilitate crash reporting and analytics, among other purposes.
-A version of the application that is completely open source is available from [F-Droid](https://f-droid.org/repository/browse/?fdid=net.kourlas.voipms_sms).
+A version of the application that is completely open source is available from F-Droid.

 Both versions are available from the [Releases section](https://github.com/michaelkourlas/voipms-sms-client/releases) of the GitHub repository.